fabiouu/appvox/README.md

 - Itunes RSS XML Feed.
 The JSON version of the Feed contains no review timestamp.
 The RSS Feed returns the 500 most recent reviews at most and include more metadata such as app version and like count while App Store reviews do not.

-Using both implementation is transparent for the user, just specify sortType to MOST_RECENT or MOST_RELEVANT to switch between the two methods
+Using both implementation is transparent for the user, just specify `AppStoreSortType` to MOST_RECENT or MOST_RELEVANT to switch between the two methods

-# How AppVox works?
+# About AppVox
+## Motivation

 ##  Architecture

 ## Documentation